FAQ for Graduate Students Submitting a Thesis

 What You'll Find Here:

-- How to Submit a Masters Thesis?
+- How to submit a master's thesis

-- What are Keywords?
+- What are keywords?

-- What are Subject Categories?
+- What are subject categories?

-- When Will My Thesis Be Available on Digital Commons?
+- When will my thesis be available on Digital Commons?

-- Who Do I Contact with Questions?
+- Who do I contact with questions?

-- What Document Types can I Upload to Digital Commons?
+- What document types can I upload to Digital Commons?

-DigitalCommons@SarahLawrence only accepts Masters theses, Undergraduate Senior theses/capstone projects, and other select works completed by Sarah Lawrence students, staff, and faculty.
+Who can submit a master's thesis?DigitalCommons@SarahLawrence only accepts master's theses, undergraduate senior theses/capstone projects, and other select works completed by Sarah Lawrence students, staff, and faculty.

 For more information about submission requirements for specific dicsiplines, visit the Submit Research Page.

 How to submit a master's thesisEach graduate program has a unique submission procedure.
-For more information about how to submit your masters thesis, visit the Submit Research Page, navigate to your program, and select Submission Guidelines under the Author Corner in the left hand menu.
+For more information about how to submit your master's thesis, visit the Submit Research Page and navigate to your program.
+This will lead you to the submission guidelines for your program.

-By submitting your research to Digital Commons, a metadata record will be automatically created indicating that your thesis exists in our collection, regardless of the access level you selected.
+Who will see my thesis submission?By submitting your research to Digital Commons, a metadata record will be automatically created indicating that your thesis exists in our collection, regardless of the access level you selected.
 The metadata record will display basic information about your thesis including your name, the title, and the year the degree was awarded.
-A catalog record, with the same information, will appear in .
+A catalog record, with the same information, will appear in WorldCat.
 The level of online access beyond that depends on the level of access you select when you submit your thesis.
 The access levels are:

 Open Access: Your thesis will be discoverable via Google and other search engines.
 Open Access serves the scholarly and creative community by sharing your work with others around the world; exemplifying the nature of graduate work done at Sarah Lawrence College.